LWSSIM/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 The popular logical solution to this whole shebang; is know by a domain name system.

-*A system set to resovle the domain name to an IP.*
+*A system set to resolve the domain name to an IP.*
 - Usually, It sends a DNS request to a DNS resolver, which then queries authoritative DNS servers to find the IP address associated with the domain name.
 Once the IP address is obtained, your computer can establish a connection to the server hosting the website.

 > [!NOTE]